How to qualify for EI benefits in retirement - MoneySense

 —JM

-A: Employment insurance (EI) is a program administered by Service Canada that provides both regular and special benefit payments.
-Workers contribute to the program through payroll deductions withheld from their salaries.
-Since 2010, people who are self-employed can make optional contributions and may qualify for special benefits.
+Employment insurance (EI) is a program administered by Service Canada that provides both regular and special benefit payments.
+Workers in Canada contribute to the program through payroll deductions withheld from their salaries.
+Since 2010, people who are self-employed can make optional contributions and may qualify for special benefits 12 months after your confirmed registration date.
+Self-employed sole proprietors or partners pay these premiums when they file their tax returns based on their net business income.
+If you are incorporated and a shareholder that controls more than 40% of the company, the premiums are based on your salary only (not on dividends).

 Regular benefits are paid to eligible employees who lose their job through no fault of their own, JM.
 Typically, this would include those who are terminated because of a restructuring or those who work in seasonal industries.